Elizabeth Wilkinson: Boxing career

 Later in her career, Wilkinson and her husband were often challenged as a pair by other mixed-gender couples, with her fighting the woman and him, the man.
 In the first of these, her former opponent Mary Welch and her trainer Robert Baker challenged "Mr. Stokes and his bold Amazonian Virago" in July 1727.
 Thomas and Sarah Barret gave a similar challenge in December 1728.
 In his response, James Stokes noted that Elizabeth was "thought not to fight in Publick anymore" but "my spouse not doubting but to do the fame and hopes to give a general Satisfaction to all Spectators".
 Though she exclusively boxed against other women, one advertisement from 1733 suggests that she may have fought a fencing match against Edward Sutton, who was also a frequent combatant in London's prize rings.

 In addition to fighting, Wilkinson instructed aspiring pugilists.
 An announcement for one of Wilkinson's fights noted that two of her students would fight six rounds with quarterstaffs interspersed among the bouts between Wilkinson and her opponent.

 Wilkinson continued to appear in boxing announcements until at least 1733, by which point she claimed to have fought 45 matches and gone undefeated.
 She disappeared from the historical record after her last advertised fight.

 Legacy

-During Wilkinson's career, women's boxing went against middle and upper class attitudes.
-Although she defied 18th century gender roles, Wilkinson's career appears to have been successful.
+According to Malissa Smith, women's boxing went against middle and upper class attitudes during Wilkinson's career.
+According to Jennings, Wilkinson's career appears to have been successful even though she defied 18th century gender roles.
 She was celebrated as a skilled boxer into the early 1800s, earning praise from sportswriter Pierce Egan in his 1813 book Boxiana.
 Early 19th century writers James Peller Malcolm and Thomas Moore also referenced Wilkinson in a positive light.

-References to Wilkinson became increasingly rare and negative later in the 19th century.
-Some historians have argued that the Victorian era saw a strict redefinition of gender roles, so some writers of that time portrayed Wilkinson as an historical curiosity, while others derided her and her contemporaries as evidencing the barbarism and moral failings of the 18th century.
+Thrasher has found that references to Wilkinson became increasingly rare and negative later in the 19th century.
+He argues that the Victorian era saw a strict redefinition of gender roles, so some writers of that time portrayed Wilkinson as an historical curiosity, while others derided her and her contemporaries as evidencing the barbarism and moral failings of the 18th century.